ClaimDB: A Fact Verification Benchmark over Large Structured Data: Benchmark

 The final \system benchmark contains 53,368 claims paired with databases from the BIRD benchmark (Section~\ref{sec:bird}): 12,855 \textit{entailed}, 16,529 \textit{contradicted}, and 23,984 \textit{not-enough-info}.
 Table~\ref{tab:benchmark_stats} reports a detailed breakdown of label distributions and dataset statistics.

 What makes \system challenging is the scale of the underlying data.
-Each database contains, on average, 11.6 tables and 4.6M records.
-At this scale, common approaches that rely on feeding tables directly into an LLM (e.g., \citealp{DBLP:conf/iclr/0002ZLEP0MFSLP24}) are no longer viable.
-Instead, successful systems must rely on \textit{executable} programs to carry out the heavy compositional reasoning required by our benchmark---for example, averaging or sorting over millions of records (Section~\ref{sec:filtering}).
-Promising solutions include but are not limited to PoT~\cite{DBLP:journals/tmlr/ChenM0C23} and tool-calling agents~\cite{theologitisThucyLLMbasedMultiAgent2025}.
+Each claim is paired with a database containing, on average, 11.3 tables and 4.6M records.
+When converted to text, this amounts to roughly 110M tokens of evidence per claim (Appendix~\ref{appendix:db-to-tokens}).
+This exceeds the context window of modern LLMs by two to three orders of magnitude---for reference, Google's flagship \emph{long-context} models support up to 1M--2M tokens~\cite{Google-2025-Gemini-3-flash}.
+Thus, common approaches that rely on feeding tables directly into an LLM (e.g., \citealp{DBLP:conf/iclr/0002ZLEP0MFSLP24}) are no longer viable.

+Instead, successful systems must rely on \textit{executable} programs to carry out the heavy compositional reasoning required by \system over large volumes of data---for example, averaging or sorting millions of records (Section~\ref{sec:filtering}).
+Promising directions include Program of Thoughts (PoT)~\cite{DBLP:journals/tmlr/ChenM0C23}, tool-calling agents~\cite{DBLP:journals/tmlr/WangX0MXZFA24, theologitisThucyLLMbasedMultiAgent2025}, and Recursive Language Models~\cite{zhang2026recursivelanguagemodels}.

 The benchmark uses 80 distinct real-life databases from BIRD~\cite{DBLP:conf/nips/LiHQYLLWQGHZ0LC23}, covering a wide range of domains and subdomains, from governance and healthcare to media, education, transportation, and the natural sciences.
 Figure~\ref{fig:domain_distribution_plot} summarizes the domain taxonomy present in \system (full details are in Appendix Table~\ref{tab:full_domain_taxonomy}).